int128/spring-cloud-api-gateway-example/README.md

-# Spring Cloud API Gateway Example
+# API Gateway Implementation using Spring Cloud

-An example of API gateway with Spring Cloud.
+An example implementation of API gateway pattern using Spring Cloud.

 - API server